truenas/documentation/content/CORE/System/Update/UpdateEnterprise.md

 ![LoginFailoverEnterprise](/images/CORE/12.0/LoginFailoverEnterprise.png "Login after Failover")

-Log in to the web interface and check the <i class="material-icons" aria-hidden="true" title="Cloud">cloud</i> HA status in the top toolbar.
+Log in to the web interface and check the <i class="fa fa-cloud" aria-hidden="true" title="Cloud"></i> HA status in the top toolbar.
 This icon shows that HA is unavailable while the previously active TrueNAS controller reboots.
 When HA is available, a dialog asks to finish the update.
 Click *CONTINUE* to finish updating the previously active TrueNAS controller.